franzbu/WinHammer.spoon/README.md

 WinHammer is a window manager for macOS that combines keyboard and mouse operations to manage windows and spaces in an efficient way.

 There is no need to pre-define any kind of grid size, as windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
-Windows can also be resized and moved without having to position your cursor; any area within the window will do.
+Windows can also be moved without having to position your cursor; any area within the window will do.
+Optionally, windows can be resized using the right mouse button.

-As an optional feature, WinHammer handles spaces using AeroSpace (AeroSpace irons out some of macOS' space manager's shortages, such as slow animations or the need to at least partly disable System Integrity Protection for increased functionality).
+Also as an optional feature, WinHammer can handle spaces using AeroSpace (AeroSpace irons out some of macOS' space manager's shortages, such as slow animations or the need to at least partly disable System Integrity Protection for increased functionality).
 With this feature activated, WinHammer can move windows to other spaces (also called workspaces) choosing on-the-fly whether to move there along with the window or whether to stay on the current space - more below in the section 'Advanced Features'.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.